Jekyllina/HowDoI-GUI/README.md

 # HowDoI-GUI
- Python exercise with a GUI for Howdoi
+ Python exercise with a GUI for Howdoi using Pyside2